osxgirl/rails-forms-readme/README.md

 ## Fields_for
 - `fields_for` is a method that can be called on a form builder element
-- `fields_for` allows you to render form fields for an object that's' associated with the original form object
+- `fields_for` allows you to render form fields for an object that's associated with the original form object
 - form helper calls the assocation organizations, and provides fields for that association

 ```erb